 -Day at the beach

-*Payments are non-refundable unless the program does not run for unforeseen reasons.
+*Payments are non-refundable unless student is declined admission or program cancels for unforeseen reasons.

 The program fee includes: